eflautt/ga-data-science/lessons/lesson-3/readme.md

 **Kurtosis**
 Kurtosis is a measure of whether the data are peaked or flat relative to a normal distribution.That is, data sets with high kurtosis tend to have a distinct peak near the mean, decline rather rapidly, and have heavy tails.

 <a name="demo"></a>
 ## Demo: Determining the distribution of your data (15 mins)

 <a name="guidedpractice2"></a>
 ## Guided Practice: Is this skewed?
 (10 mins)
-Walk through images of normal, skewed, sigmodial etc distributions have students stand up and vote on the types After each discuss methods of correcting the issue.
+Walk through images of normal, skewed, sigmod etc distributions have students stand up and vote on the types.
+Instructor note- Use your own work or check out this gallery for images of different distribution types - http://www.itl.nist.gov/div898/handbook/eda/section3/eda366.htm

+After each discuss methods of correcting the issue.

+For example:
-Skewed? centering on the mean or median
+Skewed? discuss centering on the mean or median
-Not smooth? log transformation
+Not smooth? log transformations
 Sigmodial? that's a feature- use logistic regression!

 <a name="introduction3"></a>